 Corticosteroids are a class of steroid hormones produced in the adrenal cortex.
-Glucocorticoids (GC) have anti-inflammatory, immunosuppressive and antiproliferative effects.
+They have anti-inflammatory, immunosuppressive, and antiproliferative effects.

-Rationale: They are focused on decreasing the host inflammatory response in the lungs, which, if not stopped, may lead to acute lung injury and SARS.
-However, this benefit may be eclipsed because possible adverse effects have been defined, including delayed virus clearance and increased risk of secondary infection.
-Observational studies and systematic reviews have indicated inconclusive clinical evidence on the effects of GC therapy for viral pneumonias such as SARS and MERS [105,106].
-Nevertheless, recently, the investigators of the Randomised Evaluation of COVid-19 thERapY (RECOVERY) Trial which enrolled over 11,500 patients infected with COVID-19 in the United Kingdom stated that dexamethasone reduced deaths by one-third in ventilated patients and one-fifth in other patients receiving oxygen only [107].
-These results are to be published shortly given the public health importance they withhold.
+Rationale: Corticosteroids decrease the host inflammatory response in the lungs, which, if not stopped, may lead to acute lung injury and SARS.
+However, this benefit may be eclipsed by possible adverse effects, including delayed viral clearance and increased risk of secondary infection.
+Observational studies and systematic reviews report inconclusive clinical evidence on the effects of corticosteroid therapy for viral pneumonia such as that induced by SARS and MERS [105,106].
+Nevertheless, the investigators of the Randomised Evaluation of COVid-19 thERapY (RECOVERY) Trial, which enrolled over 11 500 patients infected with COVID-19 in the United Kingdom, recently stated that dexamethasone reduced deaths by one-third in ventilated patients and one-fifth in other patients receiving oxygen only [107].
+These results are to be published shortly, given their importance for public health.